-For each objective, we identify several key focus areas to help our businesses make progress executing their strategy.
+For each objective we identify several key focus areas for our businesses to make progress in their strategy execution.
 In addition, we run several company-wide programmes to facilitate the development process and collaboration.

 4.2.
 Impact of Covid-19 on our strategy